Exactly Who to Invite to Your Wedding, According to a Planner

 Best Friends and Chosen Family

 Your closest friends and chosen family are also on the must-invite list.
-These loved ones may be included in your wedding party.
+Chances are, some of these loved ones will even be included in your wedding party and accompany you as you stand at the altar.

 Close Relatives

 Once you've added your VIPs to the list, it's time to move on to close family like aunts, uncles and first cousins.
-Depending on the number of relatives, your relationship to them and the desired size of your wedding, you may invite all of these relatives or some of them.
+Depending on the number of relatives, your relationship to them and the desired size of your wedding ceremony and reception, you might invite all of these relatives or just a handful of them.

 Family Friends

-Your family friends are the people who watched you grow up, and if you're still in touch with them, may receive a place on your wedding guest list.
+Your family friends are the people who watched you grow up, and if you're still in touch with them, they should earn a spot on your wedding guest list.
+Just like with close friends, you'll probably select a few people from this group to join your wedding party, and depending how close you are to them, you could even invite your wedding party's parents.

 Friends

 This is a pretty general and wide-reaching grouping, as you likely have friends from different parts of your life: childhood, school, sports, work, clubs, social or religious groups and more.
-Your best bet is to only add friends who you're still in touch with now.
+If you're making a small wedding guest list and are limited on space, we recommend prioritizing friends who you're still in touch with today.

 Distant Relatives

 You probably have some relatives who you see once every few years.
 If you enjoy their company and think they will add to your day, feel free to invite them.
-But if you're not close, they shouldn't make the cut.
+But if you're not close, they shouldn't make the cut as you navigate choosing who to invite to your wedding

 Acquaintances